9167

 Return on Invested Capital (ROIC)

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Over the last two years, Applied Materials's ROIC averaged a 10.4 percentage point increase each year.
+Over the last few years, Applied Materials's ROIC averaged 7.1 percentage point increases.
 The company has historically shown the ability to generate good returns, and its rising ROIC is a great sign.
 It could suggest its competitive advantage or profitable business opportunities are expanding.

 Key Takeaways from Applied Materials's Q1 Results